 In natural dyeing, each dyeing plant has its own codes, recipes, tints and changes over time.
 The mastery of natural colours involves a great deal of know-how halfway between botany and chemistry.
 The dyeing power of certain plants is found in the flowers, leaves and fruits, while for others, the roots, branches and bark are used.
 For some, these elements must be boiled when other plants require a fermentation period as in the case of Indigo for example.

 It is a production allowing large quantities, in particular linked to the use of specialised dyeing machines.

 We collaborate with different dyers in the Gujarat region, according to the needs of each of our customers.

 The production can be semi-industrial (machine dyeing above 50m per colour) or artisanal (hand dyeing below 50m per colour).

-The plant colours we use are visible on our colour sample sets on warp and weft fabrics.
+The plant colours we use are visible on our colour sample sets on woven and knitted fabrics.

 For natural dyeing, we work at the request of customers and therefore have very little stock of dyed fabrics.

 The production time is about 3 months for the natural dyeing service.